haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-migrate-settings.md

 ## Overview

-The `Settings` mode migrates stores, websites, and system configuration like shipping, payment, tax settings, etc.
+The `Settings` mode migrates stores, websites, and system configuration like shipping, payment, tax settings, 等.
 According to our data migration [order]({{ page.baseurl }}/migration/migration-migrate.html#migration_order), you should migrate settings first.

 ## Before you start: routine preparations